ZMZZFLY/Bukkit-1.19-PlayInventory-view/README.md

 Plugin Version: Bukkit 1.19

-Way to jar: Jar it Directly
+Way to jar it: Jar it Directly

 Author: <a href="http://syzygy.top">LacrusStudio</a> ZMZZFLY(ZephyrZeno)
 <hr>